MayGo/horoscope/README.md

 - [x] Add my horoscope page
 - [x] Add Loaders
 - [x] Redesign daily horoscope to include affirmations and daily insights
+- [ ] Add previous days daily insights to horoscope generation, so we get different horoscopes each day
 - [ ] Add timezone to email sending time
 - [ ] Keep horoscope keyed by day
 - [ ] Keep horoscopes for 7 days in redis